First time buyer guide

 Stamp Duty for First-Time Buyers

-Take a look at the figures below where we use the example in the previous section to show you how Stamp Duty works out for first-time buyers:
+Take a look at the example below where you can see how Stamp Duty works out for first-time buyers:

 Example – Home price: £500,000